Rainbow Sandstone

 What Is Rainbow Sandstone?

-Rainbow sandstone is a popular type of sandstone that is found in quarries in Rajasthan’s Nagaur District.
-Some people also refer to it as Khatu Rainbow Sandstone or Indian Sandstone.
-One of the unique characteristics that set Rainbow Sandstone apart from other types of sandstone is the thin lines or stripes of color that run across its surface.
-This includes shades of red, violet, and brown.
+Rainbow sandstone, found in the quarries of Rajasthan’s Nagaur District, is a distinctive type of sandstone.
+Sometimes referred to as Khatu or Indian Sandstone, one of its unique characteristics is the thin lines or stripes of color that run across its surface, including shades of red, violet, and brown.

 With these veins running in parallel with each other, the stone ends up having a rainbow look.